Olive garden nutrition allows me to discuss a few of the advantages of this humble Mediterranean fruit.

 Avocados and olives provide most of the fruit oils, as compared to those from seeds like sunflowers and canola.

 Like the olive garden nutrition, the avocado is a fruit particularly rich in healthy mono-unsaturated fats.
 Plenty of it!
 Careful, it's fattening - one avo contains 2000 kJ.150-200kcals.

-The avo is also rich in water soluble fibre, so is good for constipation, just another good reason for it to find a place in our Olive Garden Nutrition parade, but because of its high kJ content I would recommend rather the beetroot constipation link and the apple diet for that particular misery.
+The avo is also rich in water soluble fibre, so is good for constipation, just another good reason for it to find a place in our Olive Garden Nutrition parade, but because of its high kJ content I would recommend rather the beetroot constipation link for that particular misery.

 The avocado is full of iron and rich in vitamin E, a natural antioxidant.
 As one wag said, to stop the iron rusting!

-Avocados, along with tomatoes, are also prostate food because of it's beta-sitosterol content.
+Avocados, along with tomatoes, are also prostate food because of it is beta-sitosterol content.